Heinrich Rubens: Biography

-Rubens got a permanent position in 1896 as docent at the Technical University of Berlin in Berlin-Charlottenburg.
+Rubens got a permanent position in 1896 as docent at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 He could continue his experimental research at the nearby Physikalisch-Technische Reichsanstalt.
 It was there he in 1900 did his important measurements of black-body radiation which made him world-famous.
 He was promoted to professor the same year.

-After Paul Drude retired in 1906 from his professorship at the University in Berlin, the position was given to Rubens.
+After Paul Drude died in 1906 during his professorship at the University in Berlin, the position was given to Rubens.
 He was at the same time appointed director of the physics institute.
 In this way he could influence and lead a large group of colleagues and students.
 The year after he was elected to the Prussian Academy of Sciences and became in 1908 a corresponding member Göttingen Academy of Sciences and Humanities.
 He participated at the two first Solvay conferences after having received the Rumford Medal in 1910 "on the ground of his researches on radiation, especially of long wave length.".

 Heinrich Rubens died in 1922 after a longer illness.
 At a memorial meeting in the science academy the following year Max Planck said about him:

 He is buried at the Alter St.-Matthäus-Kirchhof in Berlin-Schöneberg with his wife Marie.
 She took her life in 1941 for fear of being deported and killed by the Nazis.
 The burial place is near that of Gustav Kirchhoff, who founded spectroscopy and formulated the first laws of black-body radiation.